igrorp/pre-miRNA-plot/README.md

 ## Using Conda

 It's always a good pratice to create virtual environments to isolate your programs and avoid version conflicts, for example.
-To create a virtual environment for premiRNAplot, run:
+To create a virtual environment for premiRNAplot, run (this step is optional):

-    conda create -n premirnaplot python=
+    conda create -n premirnaplot python=3.7 -y
+    conda activate premirnaplot

+To install

 <pre><code>git clone https://github.com/igrorp/pre-miRNA-plot.git</code></pre>